alejandrorusso/mamearcade/README.md

 # Extensions

 After studying the project for some time.
-I introduced some modifications to fit my needs.
+I introduced three modifications to fit my needs.

 ## 1. No need to decide between arcademode and servicemode